esheetz/nstgro_research_docker/docs/build_nstgro_research_docker_image.md

 # Locally Build NSTGRO Research Docker Image

 This repo is set up so all we should have to do is pull the most recent image from the image registry and begin code development.
-However, if the image needs to be built or rebuilt locally, we can use the following steps.
+However, if the image needs to be built or rebuilt locally, we can use the following steps from the top level directory.

 Build the image:
 ```